thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 | 6 | Safety API | Detects and anonymize toxic and profane text associated with LLMs | [responsible-ai-safety](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/responsible-ai-safety) |
 | 7 | Security APIs | For different types of security attacks and defenses on tabular and image data, prompt injection and jailbreak checks | [responsible-ai-security](https://github.com/Infosys/Infosys-Responsible-AI-Toolkit/tree/main/Responsible-AI-Security-API) |

-These API-based guardrails are being hosted on platforms like Azure OpenAI.
+Note: These API-based guardrails are optimized for Azure OpenAI.
+Users employing alternative LLMs should make the necessary client configuration adjustments.

 If you have more questions or need further insights please feel free to connect with us  Infosysraitoolkit@infosys.com